Jack000/Expose/readme.md

 Similar to videos, we can leverage the image editing features of Imagemagick.

-Things like cropping and color correction are very visual operations that's hard to do in command line.
-Most people would shoot in RAW and export a jpeg anyways, so a lot of ImageMagick's CLI options won't be very useful.
+Things like cropping and color correction are very visual operations that are hard to do in command line.
+Most people would shoot in RAW and export as jpeg anyways, so a lot of ImageMagick's CLI options won't be very useful.
 However, it is very handy for non-destructively applying effects across an entire gallery, eg:

 	---
 	image-options: watermark.png -gravity SouthEast -geometry +50+50 -composite
 	---

-You can use this to apply a watermark on the bottom right corner of the image, with a 50 pixel margin from the edge.
+You can use this to apply a watermark on the bottom right corner, with a 50 pixel margin from the edge.

 	---
 	image-options: -sharpen 0x1.5